sfc-gh-gsomerville/Cortex_Transcripts/Data_Prep/DATA_PREP_OVERVIEW.md

 3. Creates tables for conversation data
 4. Generates realistic support conversation transcripts using Claude AI
 5. Exports the conversations to JSON files with timestamps in the filenames
-6. Provides a complete end-to-end procedure for processing new conversations
+6. Provides a complete end-to-end procedure for processing new conversations, including batch processing

 ## Components